 Sedzani holds a Bachelor‘s degree in administration from the University of Venda and an MBA from the Regent Business school.
 She has certificates in project administration and compliance management from Getsmarter UCT and strategic management and knowledge management from UNISA.
 She recently completed a programme in advanced strategic management from UNISA School of Business Leadership.
 She has shadowed the ICT senior manager for the past five years, gaining a good understanding of cross-functional business activities such as IT business analysis, IT reporting and facilitation of IT risk assessments, maintaining IT risk register and risk reporting.

 Elmien graduated at Cape Peninsula University of Technology with BTECH: Business Admin and after that PGDIP in Labour Law at University of the Western Cape.
-She is currently busy with a master’s in Labour Law at University of the Western Cape.
-She has been with Stellenbosch University for almost 15 years, currently working as the Administrative and Financial Officer for CRSES.
+She successfully completed her MPhil in Labour Law in August 2022 at University of the Western Cape.
+She has been with Stellenbosch University for almost 17 years, currently working as the Senior Administrative and Financial Officer for CRSES.
 Prior to that, she worked in the private sector.

-Sandelize holds a National Diploma in Management Assistant from Boland College Stellenbosch, aiming to study further in the near future.
+Sandelize has been with the centre for 10 years and holds a National Diploma in Management Assistant from Boland College Stellenbosch.
+Further studies include completed certification in NQF level 3 & NQF level 4 Certificates in AAT Accounting Technician and she is currently completing level 5.
 She is our receptionist and assistant to the Director and Associate Director of CRSES.